-- Moyo: for that special open air experience and stunning views of Table Mountain in the distance.
+Moyo at Big Bay: for that special open air experience and stunning views of Table Mountain in the distance, plan in a visit at Moyo in Blouberg.
 With poolside tables great in summer and wooly blankets are provided at the tables should the weather be not so clement in the winter days.
 There are usually dance and drumming shows and gum boot dances which are very entertaining.

-- Jonkershuis: The typical Cape Malay food at this typical South African restaurant at one of Cape Town's best known wine estates, Groot Constantia, never disappoints.
+Jonkershuis: The typical Cape Malay food at this typical South African restaurant at one of Cape Town's best known wine estates, Groot Constantia, never disappoints.
 Book your table in time.

-- Ons Huisie: Situated in an old farmhouse, this is a popular small restaurant with locals who stop by for drinks and snacks after work.
+Ons Huisie: Situated in an old farmhouse, this is a popular small restaurant with locals who stop by for drinks and snacks after work.
 Delicious Cape Malay crayfish and seafood curries.
 Located on Small Bay beach, with a beer garden with lovely Atlantic Ocean views.

 Typical South African food